-his chapter provides goals and policies together with a plan for the land use, open space, mobility and public utility components that make up the campus development.
+his chapter provides goals and policies together with a plan for the land use, open space, mobility and public utility components that make up the development.

 The goals and policies serve to implement the vision and guiding principles established in Chapter 1.
 They provide direction on the important components of land use, design, mobility, open space and natural hydrology.
-They also draw attention to the finer details of campus planning that are desired by the community to create a strong sense of place, a learning environment, a model for sustainability and a place that can be enjoyed by all members of the community.
+They also draw attention to the finer details of site planning that are desired by the community to create a strong sense of place, a learning environment, a model for sustainability and a place that can be enjoyed by all members of the community.

 The goals and policies also serve as a foundation for the plan components described in this chapter.
-The land use and open space plan provides a description of each of the major land use categories and open space types anticipated for the development of the campus.
-The mobility plan describes the new street and pathway system to achieve a highly interconnected campus that encourages walking, biking and trolley use.
-Finally, the public utilities and services plan provides for the utility needs at buildout of the campus.
+The land use and open space plan provides a description of each of the major land use categories and open space types anticipated for the development of the site.
+The mobility plan describes the new street and pathway system to achieve a highly interconnected site that encourages walking, biking and trolley use.
+Finally, the public utilities and services plan provides for the site's utility needs.

-This chapter provides the plan components that will guide the preparation of specific land use and development expectations, design guidelines and implementation measures contained in subsequent chapters, each working together to fulfil the overarching vision, goals and policies for the SDSU Mission Valley campus.
+This chapter provides the plan components that will guide the preparation of specific land use and development expectations, design guidelines and implementation measures contained in subsequent chapters, each working together to fulfill the overarching vision, goals and policies for SDSU Mission Valley.